vespa-engine/sample-apps/operations/multinode/README.md

 <img src="img/multinode-zk.svg" width="295" height="auto" />

-With node0 and node1 out, the ZooKeeper cluster quorum (the red part in the illustration) is broken, so the clustercontrollers will not update the cluster state.
+With config servier on node0 and node1 out, the ZooKeeper cluster quorum (the red part in the illustration) is broken - the clustercontrollers will not update the cluster state.
-This can be observed on node2's clustercontroller status page, where to current cluster state lags what node2's clustercontroller is observing (but cannot write to ZooKeeper):
+This can be observed on node2's clustercontroller status page, where the current cluster state lags what node2's clustercontroller is observing (but cannot write to ZooKeeper):

 <pre>
-[2021-06-18 07:57:52.246] WARNING : container-clustercontroller Container.com.yahoo.vespa.clustercontroller.core.database.DatabaseHandler	Fleetcontroller 0: Failed to connect to ZooKeeper at node0.vespa_net:2181,node1.vespa_net:2181,node2.vespa_net:2181 with session timeout 30000: java.lang.NullPointerException
+[2021-06-18 07:57:52.246] WARNING : container-clustercontroller Container.com.yahoo.vespa.clustercontroller.core.database.DatabaseHandler
-at org.apache.zookeeper.ClientCnxnSocketNetty.onClosing(ClientCnxnSocketNetty.java:247)
+  Fleetcontroller 0: Failed to connect to ZooKeeper at node0.vespa_net:2181,node1.vespa_net:2181,node2.vespa_net:2181 with session timeout 30000: java.lang.NullPointerException at org.apache.zookeeper.ClientCnxnSocketNetty.onClosing(ClientCnxnSocketNetty.java:247)
 at org.apache.zookeeper.ClientCnxn$SendThread.close(ClientCnxn.java:1465)
 at org.apache.zookeeper.ClientCnxn.disconnect(ClientCnxn.java:1508)